Anyone using Microsoft Loop in conjunction with Asana?

 I only suggested for @Richard_McConnell to consider deprecating Loop since it sounded like it was in its early days of adoption.

 Loop is essentially MSFT’s version of Notion.
-And as an consultant I could never suggest Asana and other Asana-like software to coexist simply because you will result in fragmented information that defeats the whole purpose of Asana, which is having a single source of truth.
+And as a consultant I could never suggest Asana and other Asana-like software to coexist simply because you will result in fragmented information that defeats the whole purpose of Asana, which is having a single source of truth.

 2 Likes